dnuma/workramp-guide-test/README.md

 ## Running the Tests

+You need to configure your credentials in the ENV, a config file `.env.config` is included in the branch.

 To run the test scripts, open a terminal window and navigate to the project directory.
 Then, run the following command:

 `npm run test`

 This will start the Playwright test, which will open Google Chrome and run the test scripts.

-You will also need to configure your credentials in the ENV, a config file `.env.config` is included in the branch

 ## Test Scenarios